 The human body itself is a miracle that we’re still trying to understand.
 However, there is no proof that a surrogate’s blood mixes with the baby’s blood.
 A baby’s own blood passes through its body and not the blood of the surrogate.
 Nutrients and oxygen from the surrogate’s blood are transferred to the fetal blood through the placenta, while waste products are transferred from the fetal blood and filtered through the placenta, without the two blood supplies mixing.
 The human body is amazing!

 8. Surrogates just do it for the money.

 Any surrogate that walks in through our doors is willing to change lives and build families and that’s a beautiful thing.
-Every surrogate has their own reason for becoming a surrogate but in the end, the surrogate wants to make a difference in the world and they do.
+Every woman has their own reason to be a surrogate mother, but in the end, the surrogate wants to make a difference in the world and they do.
 Surrogates put their lives on the line and run the risks of complications because they want to help build a family and they are compensated for doing so.
 The compensation doesn’t make what they do any less meaningful.

 9. Only poor women become surrogates.

 Another surrogacy “fact” that’s completely false.
 We have surrogates from all socio-economic backgrounds.
 Again, it’s about building a family and if a surrogate wants to fulfill someone’s dream then that could be anyone from any walk of life and for that we are grateful.

 10. You have to adopt the baby.